The Science Education Program is accredited by the National Council for the

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

-Education Majors, and the Dr. Marshall E. Parks Scholarship.
+Dr. Marshall E. Parks Scholarship.

 For more information about these awards, contact the Center for Science Education.